dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 She smiled again.
 Her new smile showed pride at the corners.

-“I think…” Mom paused dramatically and took off her sunglasses.
+“I think…” Mom paused dramatically.
 “I think you are exactly what the people want.”

 “You do?”
 I’d done it.
 I had won over my mother.